-AES: Its Role and Key Sizes
+AES: Its Key Sizes and Role in 256-Bit Encryption

 Underlying the actual data transmission of SSL and TLS is the Advanced Encryption Standard (AES).
 A successor of the Data Encryption Standard (DES), AES is an encryption standard technique used by many cryptographic libraries.
 Organizations traditionally use AES for symmetric key cryptography, or use of the same key to encrypt and decrypt messages.

 AES candidates support a fixed block length of 126 bits.
 But the standard supports three key lengths: 128 bits, 192 bits, and 256 bits.
-Most organizations require their employees use AES 256-bit encryption because of the 2256 possible key combinations that a brute force attacker would need to try in order to guess the key.
+Most organizations require their employees to use AES 256-bit encryption because of the 2256 possible key combinations that a brute force attacker would need to try in order to guess the key.

-To put things into perspective, it would take one billion billion years to crack 128-bit key.
+To put things into perspective, it would take one billion billion years to crack a 128-bit key.
 This is already older than the age of the universe (13.82 billion years) and is therefore considered uncrackable.
 256-bit encryption keys, by comparison, require 2128 times the computational power needed to break a 128-bit key.
 This size considerably raises the stakes of cracking a 256-bit encryption key.
-Using a hypothetical scenario provided by Wikipedia, say 50 super computers have the ability to try one billion billion key combinations each second.
+Using a hypothetical scenario provided by Wikipedia, say 50 supercomputers have the ability to try one billion billion key combinations each second.
 It would still take them 3×1051 years to exhaust the key space under 256-bit encryption.